hyperledger-labs/fabric-smart-client/samples/fabric/iou/README.md

 ./iou network start --path ./testdata
 ```

-The above command will start the Fabric network and the FSC network, and store all configuration files
+The above command will start the Fabric network and the FSC network,
-under the `./testdata` directory.
+and store all configuration files under the `./testdata` directory.
+The CLI will also create the folder `./cmd` that contains a go main file for each FSC node.
+The CLI compiles these go main files and then runs them.

 If everything is successful, you will see something like the following: